 Explore the Golden Circle

 The Golden Circle is Iceland’s most famous attraction.
-The main stops on this tour are the gems of the of Iceland – Gullfoss waterfall, the world-famous Geysir geyser area and Thingvellir national park.
-The great thing about exploring the Golden Circle during September is that these extremely popular tourist attractions tend to be less crowded.
+The main stops on this tour are the gems of Iceland – Gullfoss waterfall, the world-famous Geysir geyser area and Thingvellir National park.
+The great thing about exploring the Golden Circle during September are the array of fall colors that somehow manage to intensify the beauty that was before.

 Visit the Remote Westfjords

-The reason why we have put the Westfjords on the must-see places in September is that it might be your last chance to see it before it becomes near to inaccessible during the winter.
-The Westfjords are a less travelled destination in Iceland but in our opinion the remote and hidden treasure.
-The region differs from the rest of the island both historically and geologically, with rock formation that are up to 14 million years old.
-Its where land meets seas in the most dramatic term imaginable and deep fjords dotted with occasional small fishing villages snuggling against the slender seaboard.
+The reason why we have put the Westfjords on the must-see places in September is that it might be your last chance to see it before it becomes near inaccessible during the winter.
+The Westfjords are a less traveled destination in Iceland but in our opinion one of the best.
+It is undoubtedly a hidden treasure.
+The region differs from the rest of the island both historically and geologically, with rock formations that are up to 14 million years old.
+Its where land meets the sea in the most dramatic term imaginable and deep fjords dotted with occasional small fishing villages snuggling against the slender seaboard.

-Octoberfest is held annually by the student council of University of Iceland.
+Oktoberfest is held annually by the student council of the University of Iceland.
+Humorously, it is always held in September!
 The festival takes place right across from the university’s main building.
 It is a three-day festival and is modeled after the official funfair in Munich.
-Over twenty Icelandic bands perform for university students and other festival goers during the festival.
+Most of the famed Icelandic bands, singers and rappers in the Icelandic Music scene will perform.

 Reykjavik Jazz festival